fallingsprings/couch-add-ons/lazyload/README.md

-# Lazy Load Images, Iframes, Video, and Audio
+# Lazy Load Images, Iframes, Video and Audio

 Lazy loading images and other large files is a great way to get a big boost to page speed, while saving yourself and site visitors on unnecessary bandwidth usage.
 Lazy loading works by initially showing a 1-pixel image while hiding the real image source in a 'data-src' attribute.
 A script then loads the real source into the 'src' attribute only when it's needed by the viewport.